 News

-On February 24, Russian President Vladimir Putin shocked the world when he invaded Ukraine.
-While the situation remains very fluid, there are some important lessons to be learned from Putin’s actions – lessons that Western politicians and the mainstream media aren’t likely to share with you.
+On February 24, 2022, Russian President Vladimir Putin shocked the world by invading Ukraine.
+While the situation remained fluid at that time, there were critical lessons to be learned from Putin’s actions—lessons that Western politicians and mainstream media may not have shared with you.

-The most important lesson is that it’s never a good idea to play chicken with nuclear weapons.
-One of my earliest memories from childhood are of cowering under a desk in a classroom in what were then called “duck and cover” drills when air raid sirens rang in my hometown.
-The Kanawha Valley of West Virginia branded itself as the “chemical center of the world” and its dozens of petrochemical factories were reportedly a prime Soviet nuclear target.
+One of the most important lessons is that it’s never a good idea to play chicken with nuclear weapons.
+Growing up during the Cold War, I remember cowering under a desk during “duck and cover” drills whenever air raid sirens rang out in my hometown of Kanawha Valley, West Virginia.
+The Kanawha Valley, branded as the “chemical center of the world” for its many petrochemical factories, was reportedly a prime Soviet nuclear target.

-With this background in mind, when we learned that Russian President Putin had ordered his nuclear forces on high alert, it got our attention.
-Putin’s announcement came after the United States, Germany, and other countries imposed crippling sanctions on Russia and began sending additional weapons to help Ukraine battle Russia.
+Given this history, when Russian President Putin ordered his nuclear forces to high alert in 2022, it got the world’s attention.
+Putin’s announcement came after the US, Germany, and others imposed crippling sanctions on Russia.
+They also sent more weapons to help Ukraine fight the invasion.

-And while we don’t know if those actions alone would convince Putin to launch a nuclear war, the history of mutual miscalculations in scenarios involving nuclear weapons leads us to conclude that it could.
+Could these actions alone convince Putin to launch a nuclear war?
+While the answer remains uncertain, the history of mutual miscalculations in scenarios involving nuclear weapons suggests that it could.

-Unlike some Putin apologists, we’re not defending his brutal invasion of Ukraine, although given Russian history and geography, we believe we understand some of his motivations.
-But given our own history, we can only hope that a future miscalculation or misunderstanding won’t spark World War 3.
+Unlike some Putin apologists, we don’t defend his brutal invasion of Ukraine, but understanding his motivations is crucial.
+Russia’s history and geography have deeply influenced Putin’s actions, and while we may empathize with some of his concerns, it’s vital that a future miscalculation or misunderstanding doesn’t spark World War 3.

 On another note, many clients first get to know us by accessing some of our well-researched courses and reports on important topics that affect you.